YOU ARE EXPLORING

 IU School of Medicine Department of Surgery resident and faculty researchers recently published a study comparing traumatic brain injuries in motorcycle drivers and motorcycle passengers.
 The study, published in JAMA Surgery, shows motorcycle passengers to be less compliant with protective helmet use and to suffer from TBIs than motorcycle drivers.
 Read more in the IUSM Newsroom.

-Dr. Bill Wooden, interdisciplinary team honored with 2017 Innovation Award
+Bill Wooden, MD, interdisciplinary team honored with 2017 Innovation Award

 The IU School of Medicine Department of Surgery is continuously updating the news and events information to include exciting medical advances in both surgical procedure and research and to highlight upcoming events for faculty, residents, students, staff and the community.
 Be sure to check back for the latest information.